 Stigall Show Log 2.26.14Chris discusses New Jersey Governor Chris Christie's problems with Hurricane Sandy relief, a bill in Arizona opposed by gay groups and Health and Human Services Secretary Kathleen Sebelius backtracking on their enrollment goals for healthcare.gov.
 He also talks to Tom McGrath from Philadelphia Magazine.

 Social Media Today: Gender Changes, Fan-In-Chief, #OpenInPHLKYW Newsradio social media editor Melony Roy reports daily on what's trending around the region and the world.

-With 14 Emmy nominations, the once little mail order provider turned online streaming network, Netflix, has officially made it to the big leagues.
+Netflix vs. Premium Cable: Who Will Win At The Emmy Awards?With 14 Emmy nominations, the once little mail order provider turned online streaming network, Netflix, has officially made it to the big leagues.
 Its original productions of "House of Cards" and "Arrested Development" are up against top cable shows including "Game of Thrones" and "The Newsroom" from HBO and "House of Lies" from Showtime.